mtk282/CMSC6950_Project-Spring2021/Instructions.md

 The project will be evaluated according to the following marking scheme based on the following ten
 components:

 1. **Description of project topic and software used**
 Does the report explain (broadly) what the scientific problem is being solved.
 Is the software chosen for the project well described?
 Is sufficient background information presented so that the reader can understand the context of the rest of the report?

-2. **Description of computational tasks and workflow** Does the report explain the approach used in solving the problem?
+2. **Description of computational tasks and workflow**
+Does the report explain the approach used in solving the problem?
 Does the report make a cited reference to the software package and/or algorithm being used?
 Is it clear what functionality or library function calls of the third-party software is being used?

 3. **Computational tasks**
-When considering the Python code in the scripts of the project, the third-party software package being called correctly?
+When considering the Python code in the scripts of the project, the Third-party software package being called correctly?
 When compared against the documentation for the software, does it appear that software is being used correctly?
 The code that calls the third-party software package readable and understandable?

-4. *Use of git and GitHub*
+4. **Use of git and GitHub**
 Has the project been submitted using GitHub?
 Does the git commit log show several separate commits?
 Are the commit messages meaningful?

-5. *Makefile and reproducibility*
+5. **Makefile and reproducibility**
 When the instructions in the `Readme.md` are correctly followed, does running make reproduce the entire workflow?
 This can also be tested by deleting one of the intermediate files (targets) as given in the Makefile and confirming that the processing and plotting still work.

-6. *Creation of LaTeX report*
+6. **Creation of LaTeX report**
-  Is the report a LaTeX document showing use of \\section, \\maketitle, and
+Is the report a LaTeX document showing use of \\section, \\maketitle, and \\includegraphics ?
-  \\includegraphics ?
 Does running either `pdflatex` or `latexmk` regenerate a PDF version of the report without errors?

-7. *Matplotlib based visualizations*
+7. **Matplotlib based visualizations**
 Do the figures have reasonable styling options (e.g. axis labels, legends, colorbar) applied?
 Does the matplotlib code that generates and saves the figure to a file work correctly?
 Do the plots make sense in the context of the report?

-8. *Scope and effort*
+8. **Scope and effort**
 Are there at least two computational task included?
 Are there at least two visualizations included in the work flow?
-Do the computational tasks and visualizations attempted (as seen in the either the report or the git history) demonstrate engagement with the project topic at a level consitent with a graduate course?
+Do the computational tasks and visualizations attempted (as seen in the either the report or the git history) demonstrate engagement with the project topic at a level consistent with a graduate course?

-9. *Peer evaluation*
+9. **Peer evaluation**
 Thinking about the previous eight evaluation components, how would you rate the overall execution of this project?
 Were you able to reproduce the workflow?
 Was the code readable and understandable?
 How does this project compare to others you evaluate in your peer group?

-10. *Originality and mastery*
+10. **Originality and mastery**
 Does the project go beyond a simple reproduction of the third-party software package’s documentation or examples?
 Does the submitted code and project make use of the other concepts learned about in CMSC6950 (bash scripting, python data structures and functions, numpy, matplotlib, and pandas)?
 Have the chosen computatational tasks using the third-party package been applied creatively?

 Each component is worth 10 points (project total, 100 points).
 Rubric for each
 component: